Mirima Dawang Woorlab-gerring:

 Berrayinga Miriwoong Dawang yoowoorriyantha.

-The work of the Mirima Dawang Woorlab-gerring Language and Culture Centre (MDWg) began in the 1970s to preserve, analyse, and record the language and culture of the Miriwoong and Gajirrabeng people, the original inhabitants of the lands around Kununurra.
-Our vision is that recording and documenting the traditional language will help our children to grow up with the knowledge and understanding that has been transferred by earlier generations over centuries.
+Located in the East Kimberley region of Western Australia, the Mirima Dawang Woorlab-gerring Language and Culture Centre (MDWg) was established in the 1970s to preserve, analyse and record the language and culture of the Miriwoong and Gajirrabeng people, the original inhabitants of the lands around Kununurra.

-Our staff and volunteers are working tirelessly to achieve our vision of Saving Miriwoong but we need your help and support.
-To find out how you can contribute to the work of MDWg please visit our ‘Help Save Miriwoong’ page or donate directly via GiveNow.
-Every contribution helps.
+The staff and volunteers at MDWg are working tirelessly to save Miriwoong and we need your help.
+Your contribution is invaluable, and will help to revitalise the Miriwoong language, as well as support Indigenous employment.
+To find out how you can contribute please visit the ‘Help Save Miriwoong’ page or donate directly via GiveNow.